docknetwork/planning/rfc/0008-delagatable-credentials.md

 ## Goals

 - Features should be extendable.
-The implementation should not prevent future innovations by Dock or by other parties. e.g. schema-based delegations.
+  - The implementation should not prevent future innovations by Dock or by other parties.
+  - New features like schema-based delegations should remain possible.
 - Interoperability
   - Interoperability between parties using the new ontology.
 Issuers and verifiers should be able to agree on semantics.
   - Use well known RDF ontologies like foaf where possible.
-- Ontology semantics should be clear, succinct, non-ambiguous, and logically valid with respect to the RDF data model.
+- Ontology semantics should be clear, succinct, non-ambiguous, and logically consistent.
 - Should not be VCDM specific.
-Other methods of attestation should be possible [e.g.](./0014-public-attestation.md) .
+Other methods of attestation (e.g. [Public Attestation](./0014-public-attestation.md)) should remain possible.

 ## Non-Goals

 - On-chain delegations, see [Public Delegation](./0013-public-delegation.md).
 - Schema-based delegations.
 Logic-based and Schema-based delegation are not mutually exclusive, but Logic-based delegation is what this RFC proposes.
-- Offline credential delegation required holders store and present credential delegation chains with their credentials.
-This requirement is expected to damage UX for holders but is out of scope for this RFC.
+- Offline credential delegation requires holders store and present credential delegation chains with their credentials.
+This requirement is expected to damage UX for holders but a remedy is out of scope for this RFC.
 The issue is addressed by [Public Delegation](./0013-public-delegation.md).

 ## Expected Outcomes